The theology company logo

 page 6:

 Science: Science is a method of seeking knowledge which holds that the models of the world we create in our minds can only be trusted if they test good against reality.
-Scientific model that work better are to be trusted more.
+Scientific models that work better are to be trusted more.

 page 7:

-Theology: Theology is the science of god, here taken to be the whole.
+Theology: Theology is the science of God, here taken to be the whole.
 By attempting to embrace the whole human situation, theology hopes to provide a general coordinate system to guide our actions.

 page 8:

-Problem: The specific problem for theology is the relationship between god and the world, that is between the whole and the parts.
+Problem: The specific problem for theology is the relationship between God and the world, that is between the whole and the parts.
 We are parts of the whole, and need a reliable theology to see how we fit in.

 page 9:

-Hypothesis; Our hypothesis is that the whole ('god' and 'the world') can be modelled with a 'transfinite network', a formal structure we imagine as a transfinite number of computing machines ('Turing machines') linked into a communication network.
+Hypothesis; Our hypothesis is that the whole ('God' and 'the World') can be modelled with a 'transfinite network', a formal structure we imagine as a transfinite number of computing machines ('Turing machines') linked into a communication network.

 page 10: